-The following types of individuals and entities may be the subject of an Ethics Commission investigation: City candidates; City ballot measure committees; committee treasurers; contributors to City candidates and/or ballot measure committees; entities that lobby the City; elected City officials and their staffs; unclassified (managerial level) City employees; employees of City agencies (Civic San Diego, SDDPC, SDCCC, and Housing Commission) required to file Statements of Economic Interests; members of City boards and commissions required to file Statements of Economic Interests; and consultants required to file Statements of Economic Interests.
+The following types of individuals and entities may be the subject of an Ethics Commission investigation: City candidates; City ballot measure committees; committee treasurers; contributors to City candidates and/or ballot measure committees; entities that lobby the City; elected City officials and their staffs; unclassified (managerial level) City employees; employees of City agencies (Housing Commission and Convention Center Corporation) required to file Statements of Economic Interests; members of City boards and commissions required to file Statements of Economic Interests; and consultants required to file Statements of Economic Interests.

 What is generally involved in an Ethics Commission investigation?

-The Ethics Commission staff interviews relevant witnesses and gather documents pertinent to the allegations.
+The Ethics Commission staff interviews relevant witnesses and gathers documents pertinent to the allegations.